vicious-widgets/vicious/README.md

   - returns 1st value as frequency of requested CPU in MHz, 2nd in GHz, 3rd as voltage in mV, 4th as voltage in V and 5th as the governor state

-**vicious.widgets.thermal**

-  - provides temperature levels of ACPI and coretemp thermal zones
-  - takes the thermal zone as an argument, i.e. "thermal\_zone0", or a table with 1st field as thermal zone, 2nd as data source - available data sources are "proc", "core" and "sys" (which is the default when only the zone is provided) and 3rd optional argument as a temperature input file to read
-  - returns 1st value as temperature of requested thermal zone

 **vicious.widgets.uptime**